Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

-Algorithm \ref{algorithm_rng_classification} requires to set the parameter $k$ describing on which $k$-RNG it is based, but this is more subtle: As we have seen in Section \ref{subsubsec_rng_estimation}, when input statements are incorrect with some error probability $errorprob>0$, then our estimation strategy does not estimate the $k$-RNG anymore but rather a $k'$-RNG with $k'=k'(k,errorprob,|\dataset|)$ depending on the size of the data set as given in \eqref{what_we_really_estimate}.
+We compared Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification} to an ordinal embedding approach that consists of embedding a data set $\dataset$ comprising a set $\mathcal{L}$ of labeled data points and a set $\mathcal{U}$ of unlabeled data points into $\R^m$ using the given ordinal distance information and applying a classification algorithm to the embedding.
+Note that this approach is semi-supervised since it makes use of answers to dissimilarity comparisons involving data points of $\mathcal{U}$ for constructing the embedding of $\dataset$.
+Algorithm \ref{classification_alg}, in contrast, only uses ordinal distance information involving data points of $\mathcal{L}$ for approximately evaluating the feature map \eqref{feature_map} on $\mathcal{L}$ and hence is a supervised technique as long as the classifier on top is.
+Algorithm \ref{algorithm_rng_classification} is a supervised instance-based learning method.
+Algorithm \ref{classification_alg} as well as the embedding approach require an ordinary classifier on top, that is a classifier appropriate for real-valued feature vectors.
+For simplicity, in the experiments presented here we either used the $k$-NN classifier or the SVM (support vector machine) algorithm with the standard linear kernel \citep[e.g.,][]{cristianini_SVM}.
+Both these classification algorithms require to set parameters, which we did by means of 10-fold cross-validation: the parameter $k$ for the $k$-NN classifier was chosen from the range $1,3,5,7,11,15,23$ and the regularization parameter for the SVM algorithm was chosen from $0.01,0.05,0.1,0.5,1,5,10,50,100,500,1000$.
+The ordinal embedding algorithms produce embeddings on an arbitrary scale.
+Before applying the classification algorithms, we rescaled an ordinal embedding to have diameter 2.
+The feature embedding constructed by Algorithm \ref{classification_alg} always resides in $[0,1]^K$ for a $K$-class classification problem and no rescaling was done here.
+Algorithm \ref{algorithm_rng_classification} requires to set the parameter $k$ describing which $k$-RNG it is based on, but this is more subtle: As we have seen in Section \ref{subsubsec_rng_estimation}, when input statements are incorrect with some error probability $errorprob>0$ (Noise model I), then our estimation strategy does not estimate the $k$-RNG anymore, but rather a $k'$-RNG with $k'=k'(k,errorprob,|\dataset|)$ depending on the size of the data set as given in \eqref{what_we_really_estimate}.